SenWan/data-science/README.md

 * NumPy is a Python library used for working with arrays.
 * It also has functions for working in domain of linear algebra, fourier transform, and matrices.
 * NumPy stands for Numerical Python.

+# Pandas
+* Pandas is a Python library.
+* Pandas is used to analyze data.